 Begin With Brunch

-Start at Brew River Gastro Pub for the best brunch.
+When visiting Cincinnati breweries, start at Brew River Gastro Pub for the best brunch.
 This is a New Orleans style restaurant located in Historic East End Cincy.
 Their patio is the Bomb, and if you like shrimp and grits…DAMN!
 They have 23 taps, mostly local, and the service is great; ask for Joe he is really cool and knowledgeable about beer.
 They are a restaurant dedicated to locally sourced ingredients.
 There is nothing on the menu I wouldn’t eat.
 My personal favorite, poutine and eggs, a curry beef short rib gravy over fresh cut fries with two eggs and cheese curd.
 Boom… delicious!

 Cross Over to Covington

-Right across the river in Covington Kentucky, is this great little store called party source.
+Right across the river in Covington Kentucky, is this great little store called The Party Source.
 You like booze?
 This is your Mecca!
 They have everything you need for great party, or slumber party in hotel room because you are a little to buzzed to drive.
 Cheeses, party hats, penis straws, and bourbon.
 You sure know how to get down Kentucky!
-There beer selection is top notch.
+Their beer selection is top notch.
 I like that they sell a variety of single bottles as well as packages.
 The beer selection is divided by country, so it is easy to find your favorite styles.
 When you get to the United States section, they have it separated by state.
-The best part of Party source….drum roll please…..The brewery inside!
+The best part of Party Source….drum roll please…..The brewery inside!
 Yes I said a brewery.
 So just in case you get thirsty while shopping for booze, go grab a beer.
 Ei8ht Ball Brewing makes some super drinkable beer.
 Want my suggestions (of course you do, why else would you be reading this), Nitro Cankle is an awesome English Pale Ale on nitro.
 It has a nice rich head, relatable to many beers on nitro.
 On my last visit to Ei8ht Ball, they were pouring up a pretty killer hefe called Hammock.
 A little birdie in the know down there said it’s full name is Banana Hammock, which is totally fitting for the slight banana flavor and aroma in the beer.
 Both beers are full in flavor and while Nitro Cankle packs a punch coming in a 9.5% ABV, Hammock is a mere 5.7%.

 Aside from the brews Ei8ht Ball makes, they also host a wide variety of guest taps.
 Danny Gold is there beer purchaser and to say he does a great job is an understatement.
 They host a wide variety of local taps as well as exotic finds, 42 taps in all (I always see 3Flyods here).
 On my latest trip to party source and Ei8ht Ball I tasted a fantastic porter from Moody Tongue.
 It was a churro porter.
 My tongue wasn’t moody, it was singing.
 It was rich, smooth, a little touch of cinnamon.

-End Your Day at Mad Tree
+When Exploring Cincinnati Breweries, End Your Day at Mad Tree

 A Sunday in Cincy with the ladies is not complete without a stop a Mad Tree.
 If you live anywhere south of Columbus Mad Tree is everywhere, so why stop there?
 You are barely scratching the surface of their greatness if you only rely on what you can get in cans at your local beer market.
 Don’t get me wrong, Lift is a great Kolsch, light and refreshing, it is the perfect “gateway beer”.
 But with Boysen the Hood a boysenberry wit and Dreamsicle which is lift brewed with vanilla beans and orange peel, you have to go to the brewery.
 On our last little adventure there, I had a brown ale made with basil and shitake mushrooms.
 My mouth is watering just thinking about it.

-Explore Cincinnati Area Breweries yourself:
+Explore Cincinnati Breweries yourself: